CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 ---
 layout: page
 title: Roles and metadata in open source supply-chains
-description: An overview of roles in a supply-chain and the metadata they care about
+description: An overview of roles in a supply-chain and the metadata they care about, in light of upcoming regulatory changed introduced by the EU Cyber Resilience Act
 toc: true
 mermaid: true
 ---